mozilla-services/buildhub/jobs/README.rst

-This folder contains several scripts to aggregate build information from different sources and keeping it up to date.
+This folder contains several scripts to aggregate build information from Mozilla archives (and eventually keeping it up to date).

 .. note::